avanilodhi/avanilodhi/README.md

 ## 🧩 Projects
-- **Sliced:** A project using Java, JavaFX, and CSS for a unique user experience.
+- **Dribbble:** A project using Java, JavaFX, and CSS  to showcase their work, connect with peers, and discover design inspiration.

 ---